Mrkbil/Online-Banking-System/README.md

 # Online-Banking-System
-This is a Online Banking System for Client and Admin
+This is a Online Banking System (Client and Admin) Copy and paste the bank folder and paste in SQL database.